 Q: Can regular medics perform blood administration?

 A: Yes.
 Administration of Blood Products is already a 68W MOS task (081-835-3054) in STP 8-68W13-SM-TG (CAC Required).
 Minimal additional training is needed to safely perform field FWB transfusions.
 Conventional units across the military are currently implementing the 75th Ranger Regiment’s ROLO program.
 Stay tuned to Next Generation Combat Medic for more information about starting a ROLO program at your unit!
+Some civilian EMS agencies have even started using Cold Stored Type-O Low Titre Whole Blood for fluid resuscitation of patients in hypovolemic shock.

 Q: Can trained non-medical personnel perform whole blood collection?